eviekimmy/UCSC-STATS-TEMPLATE/README.md

 example code for installing and using the template.

 # Setup
-First, to download the template, type the following into your terminal:
+First, to download the template, make sure in your terminal you direct to the project folder you are working on.
+Type the following into your terminal:

 >quarto use template eviekimmy/UCSC-STATS-TEMPLATE